UEWBot/dipvis/README.md

 Inspired by the TV coverage for sports events, Dipvis was originally designed to provide something analagous for Diplomacy tournaments.
 The goal of Dipvis is to allow spectators (and players) to follow the tournament.
-However, Dipvis has evolved beyond to be a Tournament Director aid - seeding boards, scoring tournaments, etc. The live tracking of scores is also used a lot by players at tournaments.
+However, Dipvis has evolved to be mostly a Tournament Director aid - seeding boards, scoring tournaments, etc. The live tracking of scores is also used a lot by players at tournaments.

 This project has been used for several tournaments already at https://diplomacytv.com/